 Synesius, On dreams 3

 The whole of this art has already been praised as much as is possible, but not it is time to appropriate the best part that is in it, and to linger over its speculative side.
 We must regard a characteristic of obscurity as common to all its forms, nor must we consider as disproof any one of them what is observed in the whole cycle of nature.
 Our words attempted to show that this element of obscurity is sacred, just as in the initiations the unutterable is sacred.
 In like manner oracles are uttered as not to be intelligible to all men, and for this was the oracle at Pytho called Loxias.note[Pytho is a poetic name for the oracle of Delphi; Loxias means "ambiguous".]
-Thus, when the god gave out that a wooden wall would be the salvation of the Athenians,note[Herodotus of Halicarnassus, Histories 7.141-143.] the people meeting in assembly would have heard the oracle in vain, had not Themistocles read its meaning.
+Thus, when the god gave out that a wooden wall would be the salvation of the Athenians,note[Herodotus, Histories 7.141-143.] the people meeting in assembly would have heard the oracle in vain, had not Themistocles read its meaning.

 Not for this reason, therefore, should divination by dreams be dismissed, for it shares obscurity with oracles as with other phenomena.
 We ought to seek this branch of knowledge before all else; for it comes from us, is within us, and is the special possession of the soul of each one of us.